Score Function Gradient Estimation to Widen the Applicability of Decision-Focused Learning: Experimental Results

-While IntOpt-C is limited to linear packing and covering problems, many real-world combinatorial optimization problems involve integrality constraints and can be framed as ILP problems.
-Our \ouracronym{} method makes no assumptions about the optimization problem's structure, allowing it to be applied to ILP problems without modification.
-To the best of our knowledge, the only method that allows training a neural model in a DFL fashion to predict the constraint parameters of an ILP problem is \textsc{CombOptNet} \citep{paulus2021comboptnet} and only very recently \cite{hu2023twostage}.
+\paragraph{Integer linear programs.} While IntOpt-C is limited to linear packing and covering problems, it has been extended for more general LPs by \citet{hu2023twostage}.
+However, many real-world combinatorial optimization problems entail integrality constraints and can be framed as (M)ILPs.
+Note that \ouracronym{} can be applied to (M)ILP problems without modification, because it makes no assumption about the optimization problem's structure.
+Very few methods are capable of applying the DFL paradigm to predict the constraint parameters of (M)ILP problems.
+As a baseline representative of this class, we consider \textsc{CombOptNet} \citep{paulus2021comboptnet}.

-To evaluate \ouracronym{}'s performance when predicting parameters of constraints in an ILP problem, we considered two setups: the KP with unknown item weights, and the weighted set multi-cover (WSMC) with unknown coverage requirements.
-The mathematical models for KP and WSMC are given in \cref{appendix:math_models}.
-To mimic a difficult-to-learn setting, we model the ground-truth relation between features and targets stochastically.
-More concretely, the ground-truth targets are sampled from a distribution whose parameters depend deterministically on the features, using as mapping the same described in the shortest path experimental evaluation of \citet{elmachtoub2022smart}, with a degree of model misspecification $deg=5$, number of input features $p=5$, and a noise half-width $\bar{\epsilon} = 0.5$.
-We use a Poisson distribution with an unknown rate for both the item weights and coverage requirements.
-We generate 5 different datasets and for each we consider 3 different training-validation-test splits with the same proportions previously described, along with the same hyperparameters configuration.
-For the PFL, we also switch to predicting a probabilistic model as the relation between features and problem parameters is stochastic.
-To mimic the common case where no domain knowledge on the ground truth is available, we use a Gaussian distribution with non-contextual standard deviation.
-The model is trained by minimizing the negative log-likelihood on the data and not to minimize the task loss.
+To evaluate \ouracronym{} for predicting parameters of constraints in an ILP problem, we considered two setups: the KP with unknown item weights, and the weighted set multi-cover (WSMC) with unknown coverage requirements.
+The mathematical models for KP and WSMC are provided in Appendix \ref{appendix:math_models}.
+To introduce stochasticity, we use the mapping described by \citet{elmachtoub2022smart} in their shortest path experiment.
+We set the degree of model misspecification $deg=5$, the number of input features $p=5$, and the noise half-width $\bar{\epsilon} = 0.5$.
+The output of this mapping is then used to parameterize a Poisson distribution, both for the item weights in the KP, and the coverage requirements in the WSMC.
+For the WSMC, the availability matrices were generated following a set of guidelines by \citet{grossman1997computational} that lead to realistic instances.
+The set costs are generated uniformly at random from the range $\left[ 1, 100 \right]$.
+We generate five datasets and for each dataset we consider three random splits, and use the same hyperparameter configurations as before.
+As the relation between features $x$ and problem parameters $y$ is stochastic, for PFL, we switch to predicting a probabilistic model, allowing us to sample multiple scenarios; this model is trained by assuming that the parameters are normally distributed with non-contextual standard deviation, to mimic the fact that knowledge over the ground truth distribution is typically not available in practice.
+This probabilistic model is trained by minimizing the negative log-likelihood, without considering the task loss.